 More than 60,000 bodies crammed into Chicago’s Soldier Field, then the seating capacity of the stadium on the Lake on Sunday, July 10, 1966.
 The Sun-Times reported the next day that thousands more were turned away.
 Although mega-watt stars were on hand to perform including Mahalia Jackson, Stevie Wonder, and Peter Paul and Mary not a single ticket was sold to see them.
 The real star, you see, was the Rev. Martin Luther King, Jr. and he had something important to say that day—a challenge to the City of Chicago for specific and systematic change to make African-American citizens truly equal in a great Northern city.

-The waves of change caused by that day continue to lap the shores of Lake Michigan nearly 50 years later.
+The waves of change caused by that day continue to lap the shores of Lake Michigan more than 50 years later.

 In 1965 with a string of impressive victories for its relentless non-violent protest campaigns across the South and Civil Rights Act of 1964 and Voting Rights Act of 1965 under its belt, the Southern Christian Leadership Conference (SCLC) began to cast its eye to the great northern cities where the Great Migration had established huge populations of the Black Diaspora to see if the tactics of non-violence and civil disobedience could successfully be applied outside of Dixie.
 No American city was a more important destination and home for Blacks than Chicago—and none so completely segregated in housing and by neighborhood.